Zeo312/nine-shows-deployment/README.md

 5. Run `export FLASK_APP=app.api`
 6. Run `flask run`

-Now, you should be able to post your json data to the endpoint '/processjson' on localhost like 'localhost:\<port\>/processjson'
+Now, you should be able to POST your json data to the endpoint '/processjson' on localhost like 'localhost:\<port\>/processjson'

 ### Testing